filakhtov/gentoo-use-docs/media-sound/pulseaudio.md

 This flag is recommended for the regular desktop system.

+### aptx
+Only works if the `daemon`, `bluetooth` and `gstreamer` flags are enabled.
+Pull in the [media-plugins/gst-plugins-openaptx](../media-plugins/gst-plugins-openaptx.md) package as a dependency.
+Enable support for AptX and AptX HD Bluetooth codecs to achieve "CD-like" (16-bit/44.1kHz) audio streaming quality for supported devices.
+It is "CD-like" and not "CD-quality" because it is not lossless and uses compression (to reduce audio-coding delays and minimise latency issues).

+It is safe to disable this flag, but it is heavily recommended if there is a need to use Bluetooth headsets with AptX support.

 ### asyncns
 Pass the `-Dasyncns=enabled` option to the meson build script.
 Use the `libasyncns` library for asynchronous name resolution when connecting to a network sink.